PVKAMBOJSOLUTIONS/PvkSolutionsPortfolio/README.md

 ## Additional Resources

-For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page. redesign the theme and css of my whole project and also set the margin padding and all things from design perspective.
+For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
-For color themes use these colors 86B0BD, D1D3D4, FFF0DD, E2A16F